gsmll/systems-server-project/README.md

 # LezHangum!

 # Gabriel Small, Jawad (Jamie) Sifat

+## Notes
+- Project does not use files or file I/O, but does use shared memory for storage
+- Project also does not use termbox2 for graphics

+Instructions:

+1. Run `make` to generate both the client and server executable
+2. Start the server and input a word
+3. Clients can now be executed and be given a IPV4 address and port (54321)
+4. Follow game rules as shown on the screen.

+# Proposal
 ## Project info

 A multiplayer, network-based hangman, with various players with realtime gameplay (TCP).
 This will consist of a server host and clients for each player (dynamic).